transient-haskell/axiom/README.md

     >git clone http://github.com/agocorona/hplayground

-install haplayground:
+install hplayground:

     >haste-inst install

 compile

     >cd src
-    >hastec Main.hs
+    >hastec Main.hs --output-html

 hastec uses ghc internally so you can expect ordinary ghc error messages in your development.

-browse the Main.html file.
+Browse the Main.html file.
 In windows simply execute it in the command line:

     >Main.html